Codecademy/docs/content/html/concepts/tags/terms/audio/audio.md

 The `<audio>` tag may contain one or more `<source>` tags with different audio formats.
 The browser will run the format most suitable for the browser.

 The `<audio>` tag may include `<source>` tags and fallback text.
-It may also use attributes to convey intention, some common ones are below:
+It may also use attributes to convey intention, such as the ones listed below:

 - Using `autoplay` automatically plays the audio.
 - Using `controls` has an overlay to allow the user to control the audio.